markevans/dragonfly/extra_docs/UsingWithRails.md

     ActiveRecord::Base.extend Dragonfly::ActiveRecordExtensions
     ActiveRecord::Base.register_dragonfly_app(:image, app)

-The second line configures rails to use a {Dragonfly::MiddlewareWithCache middleware} which uses the named app (named `:images`), and puts
+The line `config.middleware.use 'Dragonfly::MiddlewareWithCache', :images` configures rails to use a {Dragonfly::MiddlewareWithCache middleware} which uses the named app (named `:images`), and puts
 {http://tomayko.com/src/rack-cache/ Rack::Cache} in front of it for performance.
 You can pass extra arguments to this line which will go directly to configuring Rack::Cache (see its docs for how to configure it).
 The default configuration for Rack::Cache is